 They might be impressed with your site's (high quality) content richness, but their first impression will worsen, drastically, if that "highly valuable" content takes ages to load!

 Therefore, consider relying on a content delivery network (CDN) for delivering the content (obviously!) that your users will request at a higher speed.

 3. Configuration Changes: a Simple, Yet Effective Performance Tuning

-Such as this configuration "trick" here, aimed at helping you to boost your Drupal site's performance: got to Administer- Site configuration- Performance.
+Such as this configuration "trick" here, aimed at helping you to boost your Drupal performance: got to Administer- Site configuration- Performance.

 4. Spare The Resources Invested in Displaying 404 Error Pages

 No matter how brilliantly-customized and appealingly-designed your 404 error page might be, it will still use valuable server resources!